-Information that is fit for purpose, secure, available, and accessible, and complies with applicable laws and regulations, enables staff to make everyday decisions and assists the department to realise its strategic objectives.
+Direction and guidance on ensuring information is fit for purpose, secure, available, accessible, complies with applicable laws and regulations, enables staff to make everyday decisions and helps the department to realise its strategic objectives.

-September 2020 – Minor policy update.
+2020 Sep - minor policy update.
 Change in responsibility and delegation in line with the creation of the Chief Information Security Officer.

 - Policy statement

-- The department is committed to ensuring an appropriate level of security is applied to protect the confidentiality, integrity and availability of its information, and the safety of the people about whom that information relates.
+- The department is committed to ensuring an appropriate level of security that protects the confidentiality, integrity and availability of its information, and the safety of the people to whom that information relates.

-- information held and maintained by the department for, or on behalf of, other government agencies or private entities
+- information the department holds and maintains for, or on behalf of, other government agencies or private entities

-- information held and maintained for the department
+- information that external parties hold and maintain for the department

-- information and communications technology (ICT) infrastructure owned or leased by the department and any ICT connecting to, or residing on, the department's ICT infrastructure.
+- information and communications technology (ICT) infrastructure that the department owns or leases and any ICT connecting to, or residing on, the department's ICT infrastructure.

 - The department protects its information assets by:

-- Identifying information assets that are critical and/or sensitive and classifying them in accordance with the security classification framework, as directed by the Enterprise Data Policy.
+- identifying critical and/or sensitive information assets and classifying them in accordance with the security classification framework, to comply with the NSW Information classification, labelling and handling guidelines

-- Continually improving the Information Security Management System (ISMS) including information security processes, techniques and controls.
+- continually improving the Information Security Management System including information security processes, techniques and controls.

 - Audience and applicability

-- This policy applies to all departmental staff (fulltime, casual, temporary or contractors) and parties that access or use the department's information assets.
+- All staff, including contractors, and parties that access or use the department's information assets.

 - Information that is fit for purpose, secure, available, and accessible, and complies with applicable laws and regulations, enables staff to make everyday decisions and assists the department to realise its strategic objectives.

-- This Policy supports the Department of Customer Service directive that all agencies appropriately protect information by establishing an Information Security Management System (ISMS).
-The ISMS meets the following Standards for Information Security:
+- This policy supports the Department of Customer Service directive that all agencies appropriately protect information by establishing an Information Security Management System (ISMS).
+An ISMS is a framework and methodology used to manage information security risks.
+The department's ISMS meets the following Standards for Information Security:

 - ISO/IEC 27002 ISMS Code of Practice.

-This policy is guided by the following relevant legislation, memoranda, circulars and departmental policies:
+- This policy is guided by the following legislation, memoranda, circulars and departmental policies:

 - NSW State Records Act 1998